 ATA Carnet's - A passport for goods

-Attending exhibitions or trade shows can be a fantastic way to showcase your business.
-They allow your branding, products, and services to reach thousands of people interested in your industry from across the world, and after years of living in an online world, meeting people in person has an even greater impact.
+Attending exhibitions or trade shows can be a fantastic way to highlight your business.
+They allow your branding, products, and services to reach thousands of people interested in your industry across the world, and after years of living in an online world, meeting people in person has an even greater effect.

-Although impactful, exhibition costs can escalate, from booking the stand to the design of the booth to then shipping the goods to the site, it’s good to know money can be saved on VAT, duty and customs clearance by using an ATA Carnet.
+Although impactful, exhibition costs can easily escalate, so it’s good to know that money can be saved on VAT, duty and customs clearance using an ATA Carnet.

 What is an ATA Carnet?

-An ATA Carnet is a document which shows that the goods being exported are never meant to enter “commerce” or free circulation in the destination country.
+An ATA Carnet is a customs document which shows that the goods are temporary exports and are never meant to enter “commerce” or free circulation in the destination country.

-However, it’s wise to leave more time for application as The Chambers of Commerce, which issue the Carnet, may have questions which will need answering before you will be allowed to ship.
+However, it’s wise to leave more time for application as The Chambers of Commerce, which issues Carnets, may have questions which will need answering before you will be allowed to ship.

 What can an ATA Carnet be used for?